dauer/openrewrite-gradle-adddependency/README.md

     `src/main/groovy/MyClass.groovy`
 To:
     `src/main/groovy/MyClass.java` \
-And run the rewriteDryRun it results in the following and expected output
+And run the rewriteDryRun it results in the following and expected output:

     > Task :rewriteDryRun
     Validating active recipes